-Chicken and Broccoli Keto Fettuccine Alfredo with Pesto is comfort food at its finest.
-If you’ve been missing pasta on your low carb diet, look no further.
+Keto Fettuccine Alfredo with Pesto Chicken and Broccoli is comfort food at its finest.
+If you've been missing pasta on your low carb diet, look no further.

 Gluten free and keto fettuccine alfredo!
 Could it really be?

 YES!
 Your eyes are not deceiving you.
-You can in fact have chicken fettuccine alfredo and still keep it keto.
+You can in fact have low carb fettuccine alfredo and still keep it keto.
 But how?
 Well for starters this recipe calls for a scratch made low carb alfredo sauce recipe.
 When made more traditionally, alfredo sauce is already keto by nature as it is usually just butter, garlic, cream, parmesan, and pepper.
 Easy peasy.
 For this keto pasta recipe we are kicking things up a notch and adding in an extra punch of flavor in the form of pesto.
-I wasn’t always a fan of pesto sauce.
+I wasn't always a fan of pesto sauce.
 It always tasted too earthy to me.
 Well I have come around in a big way.
 Especially when we are talking about mixing it into a cream sauce.
-If pesto isn’t your thing, you can always leave it out and this dish will still be amazing.
+If pesto isn't your thing, you can always leave it out and this dish will still be amazing.

 Now onto the keto pasta substitutions: